 The recent upswing in popularity of spirits has had good and bad effects.
 The good part is that there are many more options for the consumer, with the healthy competition producing gads of new products.
-The bad part is that to fill the demand many companies have cut back on quality, and put it into marketing.
+The bad part is that to fill the demand many companies have cut back on quality and put it into marketing.
 At what point does the marketing overshadow the tradition of a product?
-To some it might leave a hollow feeling to know that the vodka you drink is made in an industrial facility that also makes ethanol for cars.
-Or that scotch that you drink is mostly contract manufactured and “assembled” and labeled by the company.
+To some, it might leave a hollow feeling to know that the vodka you drink is made in an industrial facility that also makes ethanol for cars.
+Or that scotch that you drink is mostly contract manufactured and “assembled” and labelled by the company.
 But, some companies hold on to tradition, one of them being Balvenie.

-On a media trip to Toronto, to learn about the new Balvenie Signature 12 year old scotch, I had a chance to listen to David Mair, the Blavenie Global Brand Ambassador.
+On a media trip to Toronto, to learn about the new Balvenie Signature 12 year old scotch, I had a chance to listen to David Mair, the Balvenie Global Brand Ambassador.
 He spoke about how the Balvenie tries to maintain as much tradition in their product as possible.
 From actually growing 1000 acres of barley, using the last traditional malt floor in the Highlands, and employing their own coppersmith and coopers.

 Except for a few, most Scotch companies have completely outsourced their malting and cooperage to third parties.
 This is fine, but where’s the commitment to tradition that seems to be so predominant on every label?

-Mr. Mair is honest, and straight forward, when he says he wishes they could grow and malt all the barley, but there just isn’t enough available farmland.
+Mr. Mair is honest, and straightforward when he says he wishes they could grow and malt all the barley, but there just isn’t enough available farmland.
 The Balvenie does source some barley malt, but everything else is done in-house, as traditional as reasonably possible.
 The reasoning boils down to this; “if you want something done right, do it yourself.”
-Maintaining a level of control with the key parts of the process, helps make a better product.
+Maintaining a level of control with the key parts of the process helps make a better product.
 That I can agree with.

 The other thing is that we can actually connect with the product.
 We can take a tour, talk with David and see the process.
 For many products we basically get to talk to the PR people, and they’ll tell us “how good it is”.
 But do we really believe them?

 The Signature Twelve has a light peat nose with lots of sweetness, from the sherry butts and vanilla from the bourbon casks.
-On the tongue it is light and sweet with good malt character, and defined sherry influences, with just small touches of peat.
+On the tongue, it is light and sweet with good malt character, and defined sherry influences, with just small touches of peat.
 Straight I found the finish a bit astringent, but with a teaspoon of water, my preferred method, it was smooth and pleasant.
-This isn’t a 30 year old, knock your socks off product, it’s just a well crafted scotch.
+This isn’t a 30 year old, knock your socks off product, it’s just a well-crafted scotch.
 It is a limited edition product which is currently available in Ontario, Alberta and BC and other select locations.

 Anyway, for those of you who don’t know about Sam Roberts, they are a down to earth, mainstream, rock band.
 Their live show is fantastic, and if you ever get a chance to go see them, do so.
-I highly recommend you drop by their site and at least checkout their new release “Detroit 67”, you can listen/watch it on the Sam Roberts Band site.
+I highly recommend you drop by their site and at least check out their new release “Detroit 67”, you can listen/watch it on the Sam Roberts Band site.